Henry Scott Wallace writes in The New York Times:

 The perfect type of fascist throughout recent centuries has been the Prussian Junker…

 An ahistorical claim, but interesting in its own right because some Soviet historians also traced Hitler’s genealogy back to the Prussian monarchy, a proto-fascist regime by implication.
 The official Soviet view, as outlined in history books and encyclopedias up to the Perestroika, was that the the “German feudal lords'” eastward and northeastward expansion in the middle ages, to the detriment of the Slavs and the Balts, was an early form of colonialism.
 The Prussian state was, therefore, born from the original sin of anti-Slavic and anti-Baltic colonialism.
 Later on, the “Prussian model of capitalism” kept up the influence of the Junker class over government – a “fusion” of the bourgeoisie and the old landlords.
-All of which led straight to Hitler, according to the Soviet school.
+All of which led straight to Hitler, according to that Soviet school.

 Much of that logic probably went back to WWI Entente propaganda, to Lenin and even to Marx, but the Soviets (and, I imagine, their Polish colleagues) had a new reason to endorse this narrative starting from the 1940s.
 It justified the dismantling and dismembering of Prussia after WWII, with Poland and the USSR as the immediate beneficiaries.
 One might want to check out György Lukács’ 1943 article (in Russian), Prussianism and Fascism.
 Lukács claimed that the Prussian state had always been hostile to Germany’s national interest, an impediment to Germany’s development and a bridle on its culture.